mindsphere/mindconnect-lib/README.md

 Data exchange and data point mapping functionalities will be available to agents with **Connectivity** component which is an extension to **Core** component.
 Including **mcl_connectivity.h** in agent source code will enable all connectivity component functionality together with core component functionality.

-Agents will be able to upload unstructured data to MindSphere Data Lake with **Data Lake** component of MCL which is also an extension to **Core** component and it is independent of the **Connectivity** component.
+Agents will be able to upload unstructured data to Integrated Data Lake with **Data Lake** component of MCL which is also an extension to **Core** component and it is independent of the **Connectivity** component.
 Including **mcl_data_lake.h** in agent source code will enable all data lake component functionality together with core component functionality.